Amstrad PCW: Impact

 The PCW redefined the idea of "best value" in computers by concentrating on reducing the price, which totally disrupted the personal computer market.
-The low price encouraged home users to trade up from simpler systems like the ZX Spectrum, whose sales had passed their peak.
+The low price encouraged home users to trade up from older, simpler systems like the ZX Spectrum.
 According to Personal Computer World, the PCW "got the technophobes using computers".
 In the first two years over 700,000 PCWs were sold, gaining Amstrad 60% of the UK home computer market, and 20% of the European personal computer market, second only to IBM's 33.3% share.
 Having gained credibility as computer supplier, Amstrad launched IBM-compatible PCs, once again focussing on low prices, with its PC1512 surpassing the IBM PC on performance and beating even the Taiwanese clones on price.
 Amstrad became the dominant British personal computer company, buying all the designs, marketing rights and product stocks of Sinclair Research Ltd's computer division in April 1986, while Apricot later sold its manufacturing assets to Mitsubishi and became a software company.

-In the PCW's heyday the magazines 8000 Plus (later called PCW Plus) and PCW Today were published specifically for PCW users.
+The magazines 8000 Plus (later called PCW Plus) and PCW Today were published specifically for PCW users.
 In addition to the usual product reviews and technical advice, they featured other content such as articles by science fiction writer and software developer Dave Langford on his experiences of using the PCW.

 By 1989, 1.5 million units had been sold.
 When the PCW line was retired in 1998, 8 million machines had been sold.
 The Daily Telegraph estimated in 2000 that 100,000 were still in use in the UK, and said that the reliability of the PCW's hardware and software and the range of independently produced add-on software for its word processing program were factors in its continued popularity.
-Laing says the PCW line's downfall was that "proper PCs became affordable".
-IBM, Compaq and other vendors of more expensive computers had reduced prices drastically in an attempt to increase demand during the recession of the early 1990s.
-In 1993 the PCW still cost under £390 while a PC system with a printer and word processing software cost over £1,000.
-However, after adjustment for inflation the retail price of a multimedia IBM-compatible PC in 1997 was about 11% more than that of a PCW 8256 in 1985, and many home PCs were cast-offs, sometimes costing as little as £50, from large organisations that had upgraded their systems.
+Laing said the PCW line's downfall was that "proper PCs became affordable".
+IBM, Compaq and other vendors of more expensive computers had reduced prices drastically to increase demand during the early 1990s recession.
+In 1993 the PCW still cost under £390 while a PC system with a printer and word processing software cost over £1,000, but after adjustment for inflation the retail price of a multimedia IBM-compatible PC in 1997 was about 11% more than that of a PCW 8256 in 1985, and many home PCs were cast-offs, sometimes costing as little as £50, from large organisations that had upgraded their systems.